Being trapped and liberated at the same time

 It’s a place where people struggle with being trapped in their homes, unable to go into public spaces that are filled with air carrying viruses that will further disable or kill them.

-But it’s also a place where people are free.
-Many have given up on being liked.
-We get used to being pathologised and our insistence on collective care being labelled as ‘health anxiety’.
+We are used to being pathologised and our insistence on collective care being labelled as ‘health anxiety’.

 So that when things fall apart anew, we are ready to move with intention and care instead of shock and denial.

 This, I think, is crucial.
-Not just in terms of being able to survive, look out for another and have the capacity to build something different from the debris that is left over.
+Not just in terms of being able to survive, look out for another and have the capacity to build something different from the debris that is left.
 But also because to put up a fight against something that is ending can be really damaging to our whole being, individual and collective.

 “By encountering death many thousands of times”, writes Kathryn Mannix in her moving account of three decades working in palliative care, “I have come to a view that there is usually little to fear and much to prepare for.”